Melissa187/codealpha_tasks/README.md

-# flashcard-quiz-app
+# Random-Quote-Generator
-A Flask-based Flashcard Quiz App that lets users add flashcards, take randomized quizzes, and track scores.
-Built using Python (Flask), HTML, CSS, and JavaScript.
-Features Custom Flashcards, Quiz Mode, Score Tracking
+A simple web app that generates random quotes and shares in common social media apps